Help Your Realtor Sell Your Home More Effectively – Part IV

 There should be nothing under the sinks.
 Buyers will want to get a full view of them to make sure that there are no hidden plumbing issues.

-Toilets, water heaters and faucets will be checked inside and out.
+Toilets, water heaters, and faucets will be checked inside and out.
 Make sure they all look immaculate.
 The toilets will be flushed.
-Faucets will be turned on and off to check water pressure.
+Faucets will be turned on and off to check the water pressure.
 Water heaters will be checked especially around the bottom for leaks.
 Central heat and air units should have clean filters.
 Your buyers will most likely take a look and see if you have maintained the unit.

 Be sure not to forget the obvious removal of any unwanted rodents, pests, or insects that may have thought they just found their new home.
 You want all signs of pests gone before a buyer steps foot in the home.
 If this can’t be done by you then hire someone who can.
 Nobody wants to buy a new home that has those types of pre-existing residents.

 Closets should be as clear of clutter as possible.
-Only have as few clothes, shoes, boxes and other items that accumulate in closets as you must.
+Only have as few clothes, shoes, boxes, and other items that accumulate in closets as you must.
 The less there is in them, the bigger they look.
 So clear the closets to the best of your ability.

 Have essential furniture only when buyers come to look at your home.
 Less is worth more to your asking price.
-The furniture that is left in the home must be cleaned, dirt and stain free.
+The furniture that is left in the home must be cleaned, dirt, and stain free.
 Animal hair should all be removed by vacuuming or whatever means needed.
-If your furniture is stained, tattered or torn covering it with a nice light color will give them a new look for less.
+If your furniture is stained, tattered, or torn covering it with a nice light color will give them a new look for less.

 Attics and basements deserve extra attention as well.
-Basements especially should be dry, clean and clutter free.
+Basements especially should be dry, clean, and clutter-free.

-In closing a good rule of thumb is if it creaks, leaks, or squeaks you should fix it, oil it or replace it if needed.
-Hopefully this four part series was useful in helping us to help us, help you, sell your home.
+In closing a good rule of thumb is if it creaks, leaks, or squeaks you should fix it, oil it, or replace it if needed.
+Hopefully, this four-part series was useful in helping us to help us, help you, sell your home.